Zubax/zubax_rtems/README.md

 ### RTEMS Eclipse plugin

-The Eclipse plugin can be installed as described here: <https://devel.rtems.org/wiki/Developer/Eclipse/Plugin>.
+The Eclipse plugin can be installed as
+[described on the RTEMS wiki](https://devel.rtems.org/wiki/Developer/Eclipse/Plugin).
 When the plugin is installed, create a new project with RTEMS toolchain, then configure the RTEMS installation path on the RTEMS properties page at **Project** → **Properties** → **C/C++ Build** → **RTEMS**.
-For example, RTEMS installation path for ARM architecture should be configured as follows:
+For example, RTEMS installation path for architecture `ARM` and BSP `stm32f105rc` should be configured as follows:

-- Base path: `zubax_rtems/rtems-build`
+- Base path: `zubax_rtems/bsps`
-- BSP path: `zubax_rtems/bsps/arm-rtems4.11`
+- BSP path: `zubax_rtems/bsps/arm-rtems4.11/stm32f105rc`

 Note that these directories will be created when RTEMS is built.
+The example above shows relative pathes, but it is preferred to use absolute pathes instead.

 ### Build settings